Conduktor CLI overview

 --dry-run

-flag, generating a report confirming that the resources can be successfully created or modified.main
+flag, generating a report confirming that the resources can be successfully created or modified. - The second one triggers on a push to the

 patterns.
 This keeps sensitive data like credentials out of configuration files.